Search This Blog

 Saturday, November 28, 2009

-I haven't posted in ages!
 Why is everyone's fucking birthday in December??
-My sister, my grandparents, my friend Liz... also here are a few Xmas gifts I have completed.
+My sister, my grandparents, my friend Liz...
+I guess I should make them cards.
+Also here are a few Xmas gifts I have completed.
+I sadly did not get a picture of my sister's card, somehow...

 Sunday, October 25, 2009

-I just bought the Sublime Stitching Country Cool and Word Balloon patterns, and three skeins of glow in the dark floss from a local shop here in Austin.
+I also just bought the Sublime Stitching Country Cool and Word Balloon patterns, and three skeins of glow in the dark floss from a local shop here in Austin called Ginger's Needle Arts.
 They said they think she's discontinuing the Word Balloon pattern.
-I've learned that I'd better get my grubby paws on her discontinued patterns or I'll never, ever have them.
+I've learned that I'd better get my hands on her discontinued patterns or I'll never, ever have them.
 Boo!
 I think she discontinued the Handmade Nation one, and I'm sad that I didn't pick it up when I had the chance. :( Anyway, I have Christmas present ideas for those patterns and I can't wait to start them.
 That's all for now.
 Thanks for reading, Kristi, since you're mostly the only one who does ;) haha!
 And if anyone else happened upon this, thanks to you, too :)

 Friday, October 23, 2009